By the end of this article, you will

 The standard method of calculation is to use a fixed cost, variable cost per unit, sales price per unit and quantity sold.

-I don’t like this because it is mainly for service based businesses.
+I don’t like this because it’s mainly for service-based businesses.

 Standard break-even formula method